Code-Institute-Submissions/Bee-Cycles/README.md

 + In order to keep the site uncluttered only a few icons were utilized.
 [](media/readme-images/nav-icons.png)
 + The search icon, shopping cart and user icons were used in the navigation bar as they are conventionally used in this setting and would be what the user expects to see.
-+ If the user is logged in as Admin, user icon is changing to njinja user icon [](/media/readme-images/nav-icons.png)
++ If the user is logged in as Admin, user icon is changing to ninja user icon [](/media/readme-images/nav-icons.png)
 + The Facebook and Yelp logo icon is included in the footer to lead visitors to Bee Cycles facebook and Yelp page.
 [](media/readme-images/products-icons.png)